Flagler Fast Track Master's Program

 - A letter of recommendation from a current Flagler faculty member.

 - A Personal Statement of 500 words to be submitted with the application.

-* Students must receive a score of 2+ on the ASLPI or minimum rating level of Intermediate on the SLPI in order to be admitted to the program.
+* Students must receive a minimum score of 2+ on the ASLPI or minimum rating level of Intermediate on the SLPI in order to be admitted to the program.
 Students who do not demonstrate acceptable proficiency are expected to enroll in additional coursework separate from the program curriculum to reach acceptable proficiency at an additional cost to the student.
 Documentation of proficiency on the ASLPI or SLPI must be submitted with your application.
 Proficiency interviews can be scheduled through the following programs: